cdapio/coopr/docs/docs/source/rest/rpc.rst

    * - Parameter
      - Description
-   * - overwrite
+   * - force
-     - Boolean indicating whether or not data from the superadmin should overwrite existing data.
+     - Boolean indicating whether or not to force a bootstrap regardless of the tenant state.
 Defaults to false.

 HTTP Responses
 ^^^^^^^^^^^^^^